Brett Hayes

-Brett Gregory Hayes (born February 13, 1984) is an American former professional baseball catcher and current bullpen coach for the Texas Rangers of Major League Baseball (MLB).
+Brett Gregory Hayes (born February 13, 1984) is an American former professional baseball catcher and current catching coach for the Texas Rangers of Major League Baseball (MLB).
 He played in MLB for the Florida/Miami Marlins, Kansas City Royals, and Cleveland Indians.

 Personal life

 Brett Hayes is the son of Tim Hayes Jr., and the grandson of Tim Hayes Sr., both professional baseball players.
 Tim Hayes Jr. was drafted by the Kansas City Royals, but never appeared professionally.
 Tim Hayes Sr. played professionally for the Cleveland Indians.
 In the fall of 2011, Brett married longtime girlfriend Elizabeth, in Minnesota.

 Hayes attended Notre Dame High School in Sherman Oaks and was a two-year varsity starter.

 College

 Hayes attended college at the University of Nevada, Reno.
 While playing for the Nevada Wolf Pack, he was named the Western Athletic Conference Freshman of the Year, and a Freshman All-American.
 He made the all-Western Athletic Conference team for three straight seasons.
 In 2004, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.